Commonly Asked Questions

 Being part of a fraternity or sorority can be one of the most rewarding experiences a student can have while at college.
 Unfortunately, there are some groups that are not affiliated with the State University at Oneonta that still try to recruit students We strongly discourage students from attending events or affiliating with any group that is not officially recognized by the college.

-If you concerned that your child is thinking about or is already in the process of joining an unrecognized organization, please contact the IGC office at 607-436-2052.
+If you concerned that your child is thinking about or is already in the process of joining an unrecognized organization, please contact the Office of Greek Life (607) 436-3591.

 For more information on this topic, check out the "Recognized VS. Unrecognized" page.